RMED24/twitch-ad-block/readme.md

 This does not need to be used if you are a medium/hard mode user, or using [this project made by me](https://github.com/RMED24/ublock-medium-list).
 As this will already be blocking the advertisements by default...

+This also has the ability to replace any specific extensions you may have installed to block ads on twitch.
+Hardening privacy from potential extension tracking and reducing CPU load further that these extensions may introduce.
 * * *
 # How to use this?